-There are thousands of logo templates for sale on Creative market that are not only as cheap as $9, but that are modern and more get uploaded by creative entrepreneurs everyday.
-This resource is a no brainer for the creative who needs a little inspiration too.
+There are thousands of logo templates for sale on Creative market that are not only as cheap as $9, but that are modern and more get uploaded by creative entrepreneurs every day.
+This resource is a no-brainer for the creative who needs a little inspiration too.
 Check out this board for kickass logo templates to get some ideas.

 OR just hire a logo designer (but get bids first)

 Honestly, if you’ve never created a logo before, and you’re not all that artistic, then you’re probably out of your element and should just hire a logo designer or think about crowdsourcing a unique design idea .
 But, don’t just go and hire anyone.
 Just like a real business, you should seek out the designs of people you admire and then ask for bids on your specific work.
-Designers might have flat fee’s, which is great for a starting point, but make sure you really understand what you’re getting.
+Designers might have flat fee’s, which is great as a starting point, but make sure you really understand what you’re getting.

-Don’t pay someone $500 for a logo if you’re only going to get a single low resolution logo without any revisions.
+Don’t pay someone $500 for a logo if you’re only going to get a single low-resolution logo without any revisions.
 What if you don’t like their first try at it?
 What if you’re not satisfied?
 Does their competition offer more service for the same or less?
 These are things you need to consider when hiring anyone to do any work for you.
 So, make sure you check the following:

 How much time will it take?